Asian stocks rise after Wall Street gains, oil surges | New Country 923

-BEIJING (AP) — Asian stocks rose Tuesday after Wall Street posted modest gains on deal reports and turmoil in Saudi Arabia sent crude prices surging.
+BEIJING (AP) — Asian stocks surged Tuesday after Wall Street posted modest gains on deal reports and turmoil in Saudi Arabia sent crude prices soaring.

 WALL STREET: Chipmakers surged after Broadcom offered to buy competitor Qualcomm for $103 billion, which if completed would be the largest tech acquisition ever.
 Reports that Sprint’s owner, Japanese conglomerate SoftBank, might buy cable company Charter hammered shares of telecom giants AT&T and Verizon, which might face tougher competition.
 Sellers of household goods slumped on weak quarterly results from CVS Health and food distributor Sysco.
 Twenty-First Century Fox and Disney both climbed after a report Disney might buy Fox assets.
 The Standard & Poor’s 500 index rose 0.1 percent to 2,591.13.
 The Dow Jones industrial average added less than 0.1 percent to 23,548.42.
 The Nasdaq composite gained 0.3 percent to 6,786.44.